abhi1304/NumaSpace/README.md

 For Gesture Control, Data is collected via Accelerometer, filtered and then sent to server via Socket IO.

 Refer to the code above.
-If you have questions, Feel free to reach out to abhisheibm [at] gmail.com
+If you have questions, Feel free to reach out to abhishekibm [at] gmail.com